utku-turan/Outforce-Training/CleanCore/CleanCoreBasics.md

 Customers can take advantage of SAP S/4HANA Cloud's built-in features, including automated updates, cloud-native architecture, and inherent compliance and scalability.

+Cloud computing and agile development empower businesses with scalable, cost-effective infrastructure and rapid adaptability.
+Agile and DevOps approaches enable faster iterations, innovation, and quicker time-to-market.

+SAP S/4HANA Cloud and SAP BTP enhance landscape flexibility through extensibility, APIs, and continuous innovation—offering integrated tools for AI, analytics, data, and DevOps in a unified cloud environment.

 ## Why A Clean Core Is Necessary
 - **Business Change:** Disruption of supply chains, Changing customer preferences, Regulatory compliance.
 - **New Technologies:** Embrace new technological advancements, accelerate innovation, optimize and automate business processes, and foster agility (ability to pivot quickly).